fishberg/bwsi-dashboard/index.md

 |When will you offer a middle school course? | We will not be running an in-person program this summer, but are working to create new content for a virtual middle school program.  (click [here](https://beaverworks.ll.mit.edu/CMS/bw/node/351)) |
 | How can I apply/ or apply for my child? | See link above |
 | How can I do this in my school? | We can partner with you and your school to provide the course and curriculum content for classes, enrichment or clubs.
 Please email us (bwsi-admin@mit.edu). |

+# Last resort!
+Email [bwsi-admin](bwsi-admin@mit.edu) with your questions if you do not see the answers you need on this page.
+BWX-help or BWinfo or BWwebmaster will only take longer to get an answer.

 <br/>